golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/requestor-uninstall.md

 ## Uninstalling `gvmkit-build`

-You can check if you have installed `gvmkit-build` globally using:
+To determine if `gvmkit-build` is installed globally on your system, run the following command:

 ```sh
 npm ls -g | grep gvmkit
 ```

-If so, you can uninstall it with the following command:
+If the command finds `gvmkit-build`, you can remove it by executing:

 ```sh
 npm uninstall -g gvmkit-build